SpreeZ00/SpreeZ00/README.md

 - 👋 Hi, I’m @SpreeZ00 👋
-- 👀 I’m interested in developing Minecraft Plugins 👀
+- 👀 I’m interested in developing Minecraft Plugins & building websites 👀
 - 🌱 I’m currently learning how to study 🌱
 - 📫 How to reach me: 📫